 The Academic Senate is a shared governance body representing faculty, chairs, and teaching staff at Pratt Institute.
-The Senate advises the Board of Trustees and administration, and its main responsibilities include academic policy review, curriculum review, academic services, funding opportunities, and nominations and elections for various positions, including nominating Pratt’s annual Distinguished Teacher and Research Recognition Award.
+The Senate advises the Board of Trustees and administration, and its main responsibilities include academic policy review, curriculum review, academic services, funding opportunities, and nominations and elections for various positions, including nominating Pratt’s annual Distinguished Teacher, Research Recognition, and Academic Service Awards.
 The Senate meets monthly during the fall and spring semesters to hear reports, vote on actions, and hold elections for open positions.
 The Senate also convenes a Plenary meeting with the Institute President and Provost once each semester.